 Perform other duties assigned by the President.

-EXPERIENCE: At least five years as the chief fiscal officer for a community college or equivalent-sized business or minimum seven years work experience as person responsible for all accounting functions for an institution of higher education.
+EXPERIENCE: At least five years as the chief financial officer for a community college or equivalent-sized business or minimum seven-year work experience as person responsible for all accounting functions for an institution of higher education.

-DIRECT REPORTS: Controller; Director of Purchasing; Director of the Physical Plant; Associate Dean of Information Services; Administrative Assistant to the Vice President for Finance and Administration.
+DIRECT REPORTS: Director of Business Office; Executive Director of Administrative Services; Payroll and Retirement Contributions Manager; Grant Accountant; Director of Accounting; Administrative Assistant to the Vice President for Business Affairs and Assistant Payroll Coordinator.